OpenSUTD/course-materials/Projects/README.md

 ### If you are a collaborator!
 #### 1. Uploading your folder
 ##### Your project is an existing Github repository
-* Create a new branch on the browser
+* Create a new branch on the browser `myprojectname`
 * `cd` to `opensutd` on your disk
 * `git pull` to get the latest version
 * `git checkout myprojectname` to switch to your branch